 As a college professor, many students approach me for letters of recommendation.
 Writing these letters is one of the most challenging aspects of my job.
 How do you fit a comprehensive profile and assessment of a student into a 1-2 page letter?
 How do you ensure that students provide you with all the relevant information that will help you to write the best letter than you can?
 How do you protect yourself from liability in writing letters of recommendation?
-This article takes a closer look at tips to help you in writing letters of recommendation.

 Students tend to be uninformed about their needs and responsibilities in seeking letters of recommendation.
 Guide students by providing them with a detailed list of what will assist you in writing a letter on their behalf.
 Many professors create a handout or web page listing the desired information.
 Here are some suggestions of what information to ask of students:

 - Explain the purpose of the letter

 - Desired focus of the letter (e.g., discuss my research skills and experiences in your lab, or discuss my responsibilities as a teaching assistant in your class)

 - Useful skills (e.g., computer, statistical, or interpersonal skills)

 - Related experiences (extracurricular, work experience, clubs, volunteer work)